ForgottenArbiter/forgottenarbiter.github.io/_posts/2020-8-08-Achievement-Guide.md

 ## Who Needs Relics?

 This infamous achievement requires the player to defeat the act 3 boss while only having one relic.
-For many players, it is the hardest of the four challenge runs.
+For many players, it is the hardest of the four challenge runs, and it is the least achieved of the challenge runs on Steam.
 Not only is the lack of relics (including boss relics) crippling to the player, but many people struggle with turning off the muscle memory to pick up every relic they see.
 There is also no trick or shortcut I can give for this achievement.
 You must simply play well and try until you succeed.
 Still, there are many points to keep in mind that may make the achievement easier to obtain.
 First, and most importantly, there are a few events that you must be extra wary of:

 * Neow: The boss relic swap is a very strong choice, as it tends to make your only relic stronger.
 It can backfire though.
 Black Star and Calling Bell in particular are probably worth an immediate restart.
 But relics like Cursed Key, Snecko Eye, or Pandora's Box can provide a huge advantage.
 * Neow: Do NOT accidentally take "Enemies in your next three combats have 1 HP."
 It will give you a relic.
 If Neow isn't offering the boss relic trade, you have to take the max HP.